 - Haunted Mansion Holiday: The Haunted Mansion transforms into the Haunted Mansion Holiday with decorations and a story inspired by The Nightmare Before Christmas.

 - Main Street Pumpkin Festival: Encounter a variety of Disney-themed pumpkins on Main Street, U.S.A., including the giant Mickey pumpkin that is smiling on one side and winking on the other.

 - Halloween Screams: A fireworks and projection show featuring Jack Skellington, Zero, and Disney villains.
-You can watch the show at Sleeping Beauty Castle on Main Street (highly recommended), "it's a small world" in Fantasyland, and Rivers of America in Frontierland.
-Fireworks only happen on select nights, so be sure to check the entertainment schedule.
+You can watch the show at Sleeping Beauty Castle on Main Street (highly recommended), “it’s a small world” in Fantasyland, and Rivers of America in Frontierland.
+Fireworks only happen on weekend nights, so be sure to check the entertainment schedule.

 - Halloween Time Food & Beverage: There are many Halloween-themed food and beverage items across the park.